Lemoncode/angular-architecture-essentials/http communication/02 retry failed/pets-end/README.md

 * Now when we run again and try to fetch the elements we can see that there are three attemps.

-* Retry consecutive calls to server, might not be the betst due to we are making consecutive calls to the server.
+* Retry consecutive calls to server, might not be the best due to we are making consecutive calls to the server.

 * We can also make these calls to the server after a while.